 A Few Final Sleeping Tips for Your 2 Month Old Sleeping Schedule

 When it comes to getting your baby on a schedule that seems natural, here are some final tips:

 - Avoid visitors or trips during the late afternoon and early evening hours.
 Usually the best time to run errands is in the morning, when your baby is more likely to sleep through them.
 (Test this to see if it applies to your baby.)
 Better yet, see if you can’t run the errands on the weekend or when someone is available to watch your baby.

 - Make sure your baby’s tummy is being completely filled during feedings and he’s not snacking.
 5-10 minutes snacks are not going to cut it.
 Understand his feeding personality and make adjustments.
-(That linked article is written for breastfeeders, but it’s completely applicable if you’re using formula.)

 - The Fussinator is especially strong in the 5-7 pm time range, right when work is over and Dad gets home.
 Encourage the working parent that this cranky baby is going through a growth change and is not sharing any “I don’t like Dad” feelings.
 He will plow through this season and be Dad’s number 1 fan again in no time.

 Babies and Brains: Habituation in Infant Cognition and Functional Neuroimaging.
 NIH.gov